 • Recognizing that your loved one may be more interested in doing things that were avoided before treatment began.
 If so, support your loved one in becoming more involved in daily life.

-4. Trauma themes
+4. Current life themes

 • Being aware that your loved one will be thinking more about these themes.